About Don Hartley

 Mission

-This sums up Don Hartley’s mission as the Gospel Rootsman: to sing roots reggae that proclaims the good news of the Gospel to the poor, heals the brokenhearted and sets the captives free, carrying the torch of wisdom that guides society toward its highest ideals.
+In this spirit, Don Hartley serves as the Rootsman of Gospel: to create reggae songs that proclaim the good news of the Gospel to the poor, heal the broken hearted and set the captives free, carrying a torch of wisdom that guides society toward its highest ideals.

 Collaborations and Musical Style

-From 2001 to 2005, Don worked with Manchester’s Nucleus Roots, releasing tracks like Run Come Quick, Deep Roots, and Irie Meditation.
-These songs blended Biblical themes, Pan-African ideas, and lived experience within reggae’s rhythms.
-Later collaborations with Faya Dub, Mad & Dread, Roll & Record, MessenJah Music, Mikey Dub (California), and Elastica Dub (via Dubophonic Records, Cyprus) carried this mission forward.Today, Don’s music emphasizes the resilience of live roots reggae as he gradually moves away from solely digital productions, striving for dynamic, authentic sound built on live drum and bass, echoing the foundation of traditional reggae performance.
+From 2001 to 2005, Don worked with Manchester's Nucleus Roots, releasing tracks like Run Come Quick, Deep Roots, and Irie Meditation.
+These songs blended Biblical themes, Pan-African ideas, and lived experience within reggae's rhythms.
+Later collaborations with Faya Dub, Mad & Dread, Roll & Record, MessenJah Music, Mikey Dub (California), and Elastica Dub (via Dubophonic Records, Cyprus) carried this mission forward.Today, Don emphasizes live roots reggae, gradually moving away from digital-only productions toward dynamic, authentic sound built on live drum and bass—echoing traditional reggae's foundation.

 Live Performances